BeyondRobotix/mavesp8266/README.md

 This feature is availlable for all board (except PW_LINK) with free GPIO (default GPIO : ref to wiring).
 Just Plug a button to GPIO pin and GND pin.

-* 2 pushs : test (for debug, do nothing).
+* 2 presses : test (for debug, do nothing).
-* 3 pushs : request reboot.
+* 3 presses : request reboot.
-* 4 pushs : request restore default parameters.
+* 4 presses : request restore default parameters.
-* 5 pushs : request factory reset.
+* 5 presses : request factory reset.

-* Sup. to 5 pushs : reset button action after 2s.
+* Sup. to 5 presses : reset button action after 2s.

-Actions are commit ant start only 2 seconds after the last push.
+Actions are commit and start only 2 seconds after the last push.
+If the delay between first press and second press is superior at 5 seconds cancel the first press.

 ### MavLink Protocol